ironArray/Blosc2-Btune/README.md

 |        lz4 |     34 |     1 |       6 |         0 |           4 |        16 |        16 |  3.76e-05 |       122x |          CLEVEL |    SOFT | -
 |        lz4 |     34 |     1 |       5 |         0 |           4 |        16 |        16 |  3.84e-05 |       121x |          CLEVEL |    SOFT | -
 ```

-As you can see, you can get much better performance using the trained models.
+Using trained models leads to much better performance scores, as demonstrated here by a balance between compression speed and compression ratio.
+Furthermore, the process of finding the best combination is significantly faster with trained models.

 ## Using BTune from C

 You can also use BTune from a C program.
-Like in Python, you can activate it only by using `BTUNE_BALANCE`.
-Or
-alternatively, you can set the `tuner_id` from the compression parameters (aka `cparams`) to `BLOSC_BTUNE`.
-This will use the default
-BTune configuration, but the advantage of running BTune from C is that you can tune more parameters depending on what
+Similar to Python, you can activate it by using `BTUNE_BALANCE`, or alternatively, you can set the `tuner_id` in the compression parameters (aka `cparams`) to `BLOSC_BTUNE`.
+This will use the default BTune configuration, but the advantage of running BTune from C is that you can tune more parameters depending on what you are interested in.
-you are interested:

 ```
     // compression params